irynabilokon/LazyGram/README.md

 # LazyGram 💤

 LazyGram is a content generation tool designed to create personalized text content for various platforms and audiences.
-Powered by **Gemini 1.5 Pro**, LazyGram adapts user-provided prompts to generate engaging content tailored to specific platforms like **Twitter**, **Instagram**, and more.
+Powered by **Gemini 1.5 Pro** and **Dreamlike 2.0**, LazyGram adapts user-provided prompts to generate engaging content tailored to specific platforms like **Twitter**, **Instagram**, and more.

 ## Features
 - **Platform-Aware Content**:
   - Generate concise tweets (Twitter/X) with a limit of 280 characters.
-  - Create engaging Instagram posts with up to 2,200 characters.
+  - Create engaging Instagram posts with up to 2,200 characters, with up to 10 pictures.
   - Create professional LinkedIn post with a limit of 3,000 characters.
+  - Generate an article on any topic for your blog.

 - **Language Support**:
   - Generate content in multiple languages, including:
     - English (`en`)